WPManageNinja/wpsocialninja-docs/guide/social-reviews/tripadvisor-configuration-social-reviews-wp-social-ninja.md

 ---
-title: "Tripadvisor Reviews | Social Reviews | WP Social Ninja"
+title: "Tripadvisor Reviews"
 description: ""
 ---

-# Tripadvisor Reviews | Social Reviews | WP Social Ninja
+# Tripadvisor Reviews

 WP Social Ninja integrates with TripAdvisor, allowing you to collect and display reviews from the platform to enhance your business's credibility.&nbsp;